extraes/BW-Chaos/README.md

 - ZCubed & Lakatrazz: Making Entanglement so I don't have to make my own way of sending data over the wire.

-- GS: IDK if he wants to be credited but he helped me test earlier versions of the mod, on both codebases Legacy and Rewrite, as well as helping me test Entanglement syncing.
+- Goldensliv: Invaluable help with testing and putting up with my shit, especially when it comes to the Entanglement module.
+(And suffering through the Legacy version, sorry lol)

 - ~~Chap: Making ModThatIsNotMod~~ actually nah screw that guy for making his namespace so damn long.

-- MelonLoader Team: Making a great framework for mod development, including persistent data/preferences, coroutine running, IL2CPP type injection, automatic harmony instance creation and patching, and of course, being the first universal Unity modloader that could mods in IL2CPP games.
+- MelonLoader Team: Making a great framework for mod development, including persistent data/preferences, coroutine running, IL2CPP type injection, automatic harmony instance creation and patching, and of course, being the first universal Unity modloader that worked in IL2CPP games.
 Oh and, including a zip file library that I could ~~yoink~~ use.

 - Samboy: I haven't directly interacted with them but Tomlet is great and I'm using it for a personal project and I don't think I'll return to JSON, and CPP2IL, while not perfect, is magic for what it's already capable of.

+- ~~UCLA, and Garrett Johnson: Making the [wireframe shader](https://github.com/gkjohnson/unity-wireframe-shader) that I yoinked, and making it single pass instanced.
+It's unlicensed, so if UCLA has any high priced lawyers, please know that I almost never respond to emails and I have DMs disabled, so come get me for my $2 in nickels, if you **dare**.~~ This effect was cut. :(

+---

 ### Contributing